Barcelona's Chicest and Most Elegant Budget Hotels in and around the City

 3 Hotel Sagrada Familia

 The views from the rooftop terrace of this hotel give you front row seats to Gaudi's, Sagrada Familia and if you want to see the Church head on (which you should) it's about a two-minute walk.
 The hotel itself features a very basic accommodation, with friendly staff and a few amenities.
 It's ideal if you don't plan on spending too much time in the hotel but want a quiet and comfortable place to return to at the end of the day.
+This is a great hotel if you want to be close to the center, yet not in the heart of the action.

 2 Hotel Medium Abalon

 The Abalon's best selling point is its close proximity to Gaudi's, Sagrada Familia.
 It is a minimally decorated, simple, budget accommodation, with clean rooms and a cafeteria on the main floor.
 If you're looking for a very affordable place to stay, slightly outside of the city center yet easily accessible via foot and metro, then this is a good option.
+It's also a close walk to the upper Born neighborhood, which is great for shopping, browsing and trying new restaurants.
+From the Born you can easily walk to the Gothic Quarter and Raval neighborhoods, all of which are great places to explore.

 1 Hotel Jazz Barcelona